alirezasalemi7/PR-RAG/README.md

 ## Generate initial responses for each plan

-In this step, we generate an initial response for each plan, using the following script:
+In this step, we generate an initial response for each plan by running the following script:

 ```shell
 python generate_with_plan.py \